Multiple-step template.

 The layout preview allows the user to view the highlighted or selected portion of the definition as they move the layout preview box over the steps in the right configuration window.
 By using the layout preview box, the user can also scroll through the designer page.

-The process definition appears on a new page, and the layout preview is visible when you hover the mouse over the steps.
-Select the white outline box within the layout preview and drag it to see a larger process definition.
-Grab the small white outline box at the bottom left and move the layout preview out of the canvas if needed.
+The process definition appears on a new page, and the layout preview is visible when you hover over the steps.
+Select the white outline box in the layout preview, then drag it to view a larger version of the process definition.
+Grab the small white outline box at the bottom left and move the layout preview outside the canvas if needed.
+Note: Toggle the “Show or Hide Preview” button as needed.

 Panning the design within the Process Instance - Render view.